The Final Step: Common Questions About Posting Videos to Your Website

 - YouTube - If a paid plan is not feasible for your business, YouTube is a free option for embedding videos on your website.
 The downside of using YouTube is that links to other YouTube videos may show up at the end or during your video in the ‘Related Videos’ section.

-By following these steps, you'll be reaching more customers in no time!
+By following these steps, you'll reach more customers in no time!